ropensci-archive/opendata/README.md

 -   [<span class="Ohat">RKMLDevice</span>](http://www.Omegahat.org/RKMLDevice/) (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).
 -   [rydn](https://github.com/trestletech/rydn) (not on CRAN): R package to interface with the Yahoo Developers network geolocation APIs.
 -   [tigris](https://github.com/walkerke/tigris) can read US Census Bureau TIGRIS shapefiles.
+-   [USAboundaries](http://cran.rstudio.com/web/packages/USAboundaries/index.html) spatial objects with the boundaries of states or counties in the United States of America from 1629 to 2000 (from the Atlas of Historical County Boundaries).

 ### NCBI